felix-reichel/research-ideas/README.md

 Determinants of Political Office-Holders Completing Their Terms (Political Economy)

-The Marathon of Life: Investigating Endurance Sport Participation and Its Impact on Longevity (Sports Economics / Health Economics)

 Impact of Health Shocks on Human Capital and Labor Market Outcomes (Labor Economics / Health Economics)

 Drivers/Determinants of Tech Mass Layoffs (Using Whistleblower Data from the U.S. Tech Industry, e.g. https://layoffs.fyi/) (Labor Market Economics / Industrial Organization)

-Price Contagion Effects in 1
-and m
-Online Marketplaces (e.g. with use of a Willhaben-Scraper, "Spatial Econometrics") (Spatial Econometrics / Industrial Organization)

 Determinants and Self Selection Bias of Caffeine Consumption (Find Suitable Survey Data, Medical Literature Review) (Health Economics / Behavioral Economics)